SynthstromAudible/DelugeFirmware/docs/community_features.md

     * With the "7SEG" mode, the deluge will boot with the emulated display.
     * This option is technically available also on deluge with 7SEG hardware.
 But as you need an external display to render the OLED screen, it is of more limited use.
-* `Unrestricted Zoom (ZOOM)`
-    * When On, the maximum zoom level is increased to the point where the entire sequence is represented by a single grid cell.

 ## 6. Sysex Handling